USS Salamaua: Design and description

-One 5 in/38 caliber dual purpose gun was mounted on the stern, and she was equipped with sixteen 40 mm Bofors anti-aircraft guns in twin mounts, as well as twelve 20 mm Oerlikon cannons, which were used in an anti-aircraft capability.
-By the end of the war, Casablanca-class carriers had been modified to carry 30 20–mm cannons, as a response to increasing casualties due to kamikaze attacks.
-Anti-aircraft guns were mounted around the perimeter of the deck.
-Casablanca-class escort carriers were designed to carry 27 aircraft, but they sometimes went over or under this number.
-For example, during the Invasion of Lingayen Gulf, Salamaua carried 14 FM-2 fighters and 10 TBM-3 torpedo bombers, for a total of 24 aircraft.
+Although Casablanca-class escort carriers were intended to function with a crew of 860 and an embarked squadron of 50 to 56, the exigencies of wartime often necessitated the inflation of the crew count.
+They were designed to operate with 27 aircraft, but the hangar deck could accommodate much more during transport or training missions.

+During the Invasion of Lingayen Gulf, Salamaua carried 14 FM-2 fighters and 10 TBM-3 torpedo bombers, for a total of 24 aircraft.
 However, during Salamauas anti-submarine sweeps in the closing stages of the war, she carried 18 FM-2 fighters, 2 FM-2P variant fighters, and 12 TBM-3E variant torpedo bombers, for a total of 32 aircraft.
 While she was transporting aircraft in a non-combat role, she could accommodate up to 50 aircraft, provided her flight deck was also used for storage.